How to Apply

 Priority Application Deadline: March 1

-The link to apply via the Slate online application platform will be made available at the bottom of this page when the next application window opens.
+The link to apply online via the KU Medical Center application portal is available at the bottom of this page when the application window opens.

 Applications may be accepted after the deadline, based on space available in the next class.
 Please contact the program to inquire if applications are still being accepted for the upcoming academic year.